NLP4L/manuals/getting_started.md

 ![welcome_screen](images/screenshot_welcome.png)

-## Trying Out a Sample (Named Entity Extraction )
+## Trying Out a Sample (Named Entity Extraction)

-Let's run the named Entity Extraction sample included in the distribution.
+Let's run the Named Entity Extraction sample included in the distribution.

 ### Overview of Named Entity Extraction Sample

-The named Entity Extraction solution provided by NLP4L is a function that extracts named entities (names of people, locations, organizations, dollar figures, dates, times, etc) from text written in natural language.
+The Named Entity Extraction solution provided by NLP4L is a function that extracts named entities (names of people, locations, organizations, dollar figures, dates, times, etc) from text written in natural language.

-This named Entity Extraction is realized by the trained model of Name Finder provided by [Apache OpenNLP (http://opennlp.apache.org/)](http://opennlp.apache.org/).
+This Named Entity Extraction is realized by the trained model of Name Finder provided by [Apache OpenNLP (http://opennlp.apache.org/)](http://opennlp.apache.org/).

-This is a sample to show you a process of accepting document ID (docID) and text (body) as CSV data and extracting names of people (Person) and locations (Location) from the ext (body).
+This is a sample to show you a process of accepting document ID (docID) and text (body) as CSV data and extracting names of people (Person) and locations (Location) from the text (body).

 ![example_ner](images/example_ner.png)